Rebecca (novel): Synopsis

 When confronted by the narrator, Mrs Danvers encourages her to kill herself by jumping from Rebecca's bedroom window.
 However, she is interrupted by the disturbance caused by a nearby shipwreck.
 A diver investigating the wrecked ship's hull condition also discovers the remains of Rebecca's sailing boat, with her decomposed body still on board, despite Maxim having identified another body that had washed ashore two months after Rebecca's death.

 This discovery causes Maxim to confess to the narrator that his marriage to Rebecca was a sham.
 Rebecca, Maxim reveals, was a cruel and selfish woman who took many lovers while manipulating everyone around her into believing her to be the perfect wife and a paragon of virtue.
-On the night of her death, she taunted Maxim with the prospect of having another man's child, which she would raise under the pretense that it was Maxim's, and he would be unable to prove otherwise.
+On the night of her death, she taunted Maxim with the prospect of having another man's child, which she would raise under the pretence that it was Maxim's, and he would be unable to prove otherwise.
 Enraged, Maxim shot and killed Rebecca.
 He then disposed of her body by placing it in her boat and sinking it at sea.
 The narrator is relieved to hear that Maxim has always loved her and never Rebecca.

 Rebecca's boat is raised, and it is discovered to have been deliberately sunk.
 An inquest brings a verdict of suicide.
 However, Rebecca's first cousin and lover, Jack Favell, attempts to blackmail Maxim, claiming she could not have intended suicide based on a note she sent to him the night she died.
 It is revealed that Rebecca had had an appointment with a doctor in London shortly before her death, which the narrator suspects was to confirm a pregnancy.
 When the doctor is found, he reveals that Rebecca had cancer and would have died within a few months.
 Furthermore, due to the malformation of her uterus, she could never have been pregnant.
 Maxim assumes that Rebecca, knowing that she would die, manipulated him into killing her quickly.
 Mrs Danvers had said after the inquiry that Rebecca feared nothing except dying a lingering death.